Jonathan Greenslade

 About me

 Having always had an interest in our natural world, I chose to complete a BSc in Biosciences at the University of Exeter followed by an MSc in Ecology, Evolution and Conservation at Imperial's Silwood Park.
 Before, between and since these degrees I have been privileged to work with some excellent conservation scientists across a broad range of research projects.
 These include understanding the impacts of elephants and fire on forest reserves in northern Botswana; joining a ZSL team to conduct the first full survey of the third-longest coral reef in the world; and, most recently, working with a research centre to understand species diversity changes in the Doñana wetlands.
-Whilst research is necessary for effective conservation, for me, one of WWT’s major strengths is that its research directly informs action which is desperately needed to conserve some of the most threatened but crucial habitats and species around the world.
+Whilst research is necessary for effective conservation, one of WWT’s major strengths is that its research directly informs action which is desperately needed to conserve some of the most threatened but ecosystems around the world.

 My role